Physical Therapy 515-271-1717

 Through hands-on care and patient-focused movement assessment and treatment, DMU physical therapists optimize functional recovery and high level performance.

-Our state-of-the-art facility includes treatment rooms that ensure comfort and privacy and a gym space with state of the art equipment and technology.
+Our facility includes treatment rooms that ensure comfort and privacy and a gym space with state of the art equipment and technology.

 Due to the COVID-19 outbreak, we are now offering virtual health appointments.
 Find more information or call to schedule your appointment today.